argoproj-labs/argocd-operator/docs/reference/argocd.md

 Image | `redis` | The container image for Redis.
 This overrides the `ARGOCD_REDIS_IMAGE` environment variable.
 Resources | [Empty] | The container compute resources.
 Version | 5.0.3 (SHA) | The tag to use with the Redis container image.
+Remote | "" | Specifies the remote URL of redis running in external clusters, also disables Redis component.
+This field is optional.

 ### Redis Example